May 18th, 2021 What’s Up?

-This blog post took less than an hour to prepare and makes 104 consecutive days with a new one.
-Please remember to use my B&H affiliate links or to save money at Bedfords by using the BIRDSASART discount code at checkout.
-Doing either often earns you free guides or discounts.
+This blog post took about an hour to prepare and makes 145 consecutive days with a new one.
+Please remember that if an item — a Delkin flash card, or a tripod head — for example, that is available from B&H and/or Bedfords and is also available in the BAA Online Store, it would be great if you opt to purchase from us.
+We will match any price.
+Please remember also to use my B&H affiliate links or to save 3% at Bedfords by using the BIRDSASART discount code at checkout.
+Doing either often earns you free guides and/or discounts.
 And doing so always earns my great appreciation.

 New and Better Bedfords Discount Policy!